egatlin1/GameTesting-2338/Reviews/reviewfour.md

 Although I really do like this little browser-based game, there are a few things that keep it from getting an A+.
 As I said before, each component alone is a bit dull and nothing too special.
 Even though together the game is much much better, I think a little extra attention to each side would have made the feel and flow of the game a bit better for me.
 I also did run into a few bugs as I played.
 I'm not sure if it is something that only I encountered or not, but not being able to pick up at the last level I played from a previous play session is definitely annoying.
 As well as the escape key not working.
 However, despite those bugs, the game is still an excellent game worth a playthrough!

 ## Additional Information
-Links to other reviews or other information you used in this review.